The two types of animals are among the most poisonous animals in the world.

 The Brazilian wandering Spider is also known as the banana or armed Spider.

-It has an average lifespan of about one year in the wild.
+In the wild, it has an average lifespan of about one year.
 However, some individuals may live for up to two years.

 It’s worth noting that the lifespan of the Brazilian wandering Spider can vary depending on several factors.